Game Day Preview - CGY vs MB

 Calgary Wranglers News Release

-The Wranglers take on the Manitoba Moose tonight at the Scotiabank Saddledome at 7 p.m.
+The Wranglers face off against the Manitoba Moose tonight at the Scotiabank Saddledome to close out their double-header.

-The game is part of the Next Gen Series, with the mission to provide family-friendly entertainment and engaging experiences that celebrate the deep connection between the Flames, Wranglers, and grassroots hockey, fostering the next generation of fans and players.

-This specific game will feature a takeaway for fans - an iconic Devin Cooley Next Gen poster, featuring Tito Cooley.

 The Matchup

-The game is the fifth head-to-head tilt between the Moose and the Wranglers, with Calgary a perfect 5-0.

-The Wranglers enter the matchup at the top of the Pacific Division and league with a 22-9-1 record.
+The Wranglers continue to sit atop the Pacific Division and league with a 23-9-1 record.

-The Wranglers enter with a sweep against the Abbotsford Canucks on Dec.
-30 and Jan.
-1.

-The Moose, who are at the bottom of the Central Division, are entering the matchup with a 7-19-0 record, coming in with a win against the Rockford Icehogs.
+Meanwhile, the Moose are at the bottom of the Central Division with a 7-19-1 record.

+The Wranglers are well aware of the target they have on their backs going up against teams sitting lower in the standings.

+"We just want to play our game," explained Frk, "stick to what we are good at."

 Players to Watch